Colt McCoy: Arizona Cardinals

 McCoy signed a one-year deal with the Arizona Cardinals on March 30, 2021.
 In Week 9 with quarterback Kyler Murray ruled out, McCoy was named the starter against the San Francisco 49ers.
 He completed 22 out of 26 passes with one touchdown as the Cardinals won, 31–17.
 He started in three games for the Cardinals in the 2021 season, going 2–1 and passing for three touchdowns and one interception.

 On March 14, 2022, McCoy signed a two-year contract extension with the Cardinals.
 On September 7, 2022, McCoy was placed on injured reserve with a calf injury.
 He was activated on October 15.
 In Week 10, McCoy made the start in place of Murray.
 He passed for 238 yards and a touchdown in the 27–17 victory over the Los Angeles Rams.
+After Murray suffered a torn ACL in Week 14, McCoy assumed starting quarterback duties.
+However, after suffering a concussion in Week 15 against the Denver Broncos, he was replaced by Trace McSorley.
+David Blough would start the final two games of the season as McCoy was held out due to concussion symptoms.

+On August 28, 2023, McCoy, who was expected to be the starter opening the 2023 season, was surprisingly released by the Cardinals as part of final roster cuts before the start of the 2023 season.
+McCoy was still recovering from elbow surgery and thus required numerous off days.
+He was only able to play four drives during their last preseason game and coach Jonathan Gannon cited his overall body of work and production as to why McCoy was released.

+He was frequently cited in the media as an option when other quarterbacks were injured, and even had a workout with the Minnesota Vikings a couple of months after being cut, but he was not signed during the 2023-24 NFL season.
+He spent much of the season rehabbing his elbow and in early 2024 said he was still open to returning as a player in 2024, but also looking at coaching or even politics.

 NFL career statistics

+Post-playing career

+On August 19, 2024, McCoy announced his retirement as a player in the NFL.
+The same day, he announced that he signed on with NBC Sports to cover Big Ten Football as an analyst.

+In November of 2024 he was tapped to star in a Progressive Insurance ad, part of a campaign utilizing back-up quarterbacks.

+After one season with NBC he announced that he was unlikely to call any more games so that he could focus on his family.

+In early 2025 he started a real estate office in Fort Worth.
+He also hosts the digital series Scheme and Clean Pocket on the Underdog Fantasy network.